 If you’re making it at home, you can easily adjust the amount of syrup to lower the sugar level.

 A 16-ounce grande Starbucks pineapple matcha contains 170 calories, 5 grams total fat, 4.5 grams saturated fat, 115 mg sodium, 30 grams total carbohydrates, 2 grams dietary fiber, 27 grams sugars, 2 grams protein, and 80 mg caffeine.
+A tall size has 130 calories, and a venti size has 250 calories.

 If You Like this Recipe Try these Out: